JulianCataldo/og-images-generator/README.md

 You could use a CDN proxy to handle on the fly image optimizations.
 Also AFAIK, all major social networks crawlers are transforming and caching assets themselves.
-It their job to normalize optimizations for later asset serving from their website.
+It's their job to normalize optimizations in order to serve assets to their users.

 ## References